Ashutosh Varshney

 Ashutosh Varshney (born 1957) is an Indian-born political scientist and academic.
 He is currently the Sol Goldman Professor of International Studies and the Social Sciences and Professor of Political Science at Brown University, where he also directs the Saxena Center for Contemporary South Asia at the Watson Institute for International and Public Affairs.
 Varshney previously taught at Harvard University and the University of Michigan.
+He is notable for his contributions to the study of ethnic conflict and civil society, as well as the study of politics in India.
+He is also a frequent columnist for the Indian Express.

 Early life and education

 Varshney was born in Uttar Pradesh in 1957.
-He received Bachelors and Master's degrees from the University of Allahabad.
+He received Bachelors and master's degrees from the University of Allahabad.
 He spent a year at Jawaharlal Nehru University before matriculating at the Massachusetts Institute of Technology, where he earned a Sc.M. and Ph.D. in 1985 and 1990, respectively.

 Work

-Varshney's books include Battles Half Won: India’s Improbable Democracy (2013), Collective Violence in Indonesia (2009), Ethnic Conflict and Civic Life: Hindus and Muslims in India (Yale 2002), India in the Era of Economic Reforms (1999), and Democracy, Development and the Countryside: Urban-Rural Struggles in India (Cambridge 1995).
+Varshney's books include Battles Half Won: India's Improbable Democracy (2013), Collective Violence in Indonesia (2009), Ethnic Conflict and Civic Life: Hindus and Muslims in India (Yale 2002), India in the Era of Economic Reforms (1999), and Democracy, Development and the Countryside: Urban-Rural Struggles in India (Cambridge 1995).

 He is currently working on three projects; a multi-country project on cities and ethnic conflict; political economy of urbanization in India; and Indian politics and society between elections.

-He served on the former Secretary-General of the United Nations Kofi Annan’s Millennium Task Force on Poverty (2002-5).
+He served on the former Secretary-General of the United Nations Kofi Annan's Millennium Task Force on Poverty (2002–5).
 He has also served as an adviser to the World Bank, UNDP and the Club of Madrid.